ingewortel/artistoo/manual/index.md

 transparent.
 While sharing scripts and making code "open-source" is nice, it still won't make simulation models accessible for a broad audience of biologists.

-We built CPMjs to make simulation models accessible to anyone in three steps:
+We built Artistoo to make simulation models accessible to anyone in three steps:

 1. You build your model in the form of an explorable web application;
 2. You **share** this page online either on a private website (before